 ‘Body and Earth’ and ‘Space Dance’ /New Butoh work, to deliver the Touch Trust programme and the Youth Mindfulness 8 week programme.

 Since the 1990’s she has been performing internationally in dance theatre & film, site specific works, cross art form improvisations, cinema and TV in the UK and Finland.

 She works with people of all ages and abilities, including Creative Dance with children, parent & child Movement Play, young people with disabilities, adults with learning disabilities, and the elderly in care home settings.

-Eeva works with her husband Andy Paget to provide a rural creative retreat at
+Between 2002-2021 Eeva and her husband Andy Paget ran a rural creative retreat

-p e n p y n f a r c h: Between 2003-2010 she designed and co-ordinated an annual training programme Body, Movement, Environment and they continue to rent out studio and accommodation to artists from all over the world.
-Currently Eeva and Andy are developing their work as 'this is somatic' focussing on an on-going practice of Embodying Change .
+p e n p y n f a r c h near Llandysul in SW Wales.
+She designed and co-ordinated an annual training programme Body, Movement, Environment 2003-2010 and they provided studio and accommodation to artists from all over the world till 2021.
+Since 2013 Eeva and Andy have been are developing their work as 'this is somatic' focussing on an on-going practice of Embodying Change .

 Eeva feels passionately about the importance of sensory experiences and creative opportunities for all, for learning, health and happiness.
 Sustainability education starts with ourselves, our own bodies.

 Michael Harvey storyteller, Stacey Blythe musician, Eeva-Maria Mutka dancer Miranda Tufnell director